 The smell could also be due to bacteria build-up in the tank

 If your water heater has been sitting for a while and you notice an unpleasant odor when you turn it on, it could be due to bacteria build-up in the tank.
-Bacterial growth can occur when water is stored for long and not circulated regularly, especially if the temperature of the water is warm enough to provide a hospitable environment for their growth.
+Bacterial growth can occur when water is stored for a long and not circulated regularly, especially if the temperature of the water is warm enough to provide a hospitable environment for their growth.

 As these compounds form and increase in number, they can produce an unpleasant smell in your water heater.
 Understanding how water heaters work can help homeowners identify potential issues before they become larger problems.